aetperf/aetperf.github.io/_posts/2022-03-18-Plotting-population-density-with-datashader.md

 > This spatial raster dataset depicts the distribution of population, expressed as the number of people per cell.

-The file we used has a resolution of 250m, with a World Mollweide coordinates reference system.
+The downloaded file has a worldwide resolution of 250m, with a World Mollweide coordinates reference system.
 Values are expressed as decimals (float32) and represent the absolute number of inhabitants of the cell.
 A value of -200 is found whenever there is no data (e.g. in the oceans).
-We downloaded the file corresponding to the 2015 population estimates.
+Also, it corresponds to the 2015 population estimates.

+We are going to load the data into a [xarray](https://github.com/pydata/xarray) DataArray and make some plots with [Datashader](https://github.com/holoviz/datashader).

-[Datashader](https://github.com/holoviz/datashader) is a graphics pipeline system for creating meaningful representations of large datasets quickly and flexibly.
+> Datashader is a graphics pipeline system for creating meaningful representations of large datasets quickly and flexibly.

 ## Imports